jrjamies/jessicajamieson.github.io/about/index.md

  <i class="fa fa-2x fa-paint-brush"></i>
  <img style="height:35px;margin-top:-25px;" src="../images/teapot.png">

-I am a recent graduate from Computer Science at the University<br/>
+I am currently a Technical Director at Walt Disney Animation Studios, with an educational<br/>
-of Waterloo, with minors in Computational Mathematics and Fine Arts.
+background in Computer Science, Computational Math, and Fine Arts<br/>
+at the University of Waterloo.

 I have a passion for all things graphics, a keen interest in exploring the<br/>
 connections between art and technology.

-When I am not investigating the latest technologies, you can find me<br/>
+In my spare time, you can find me<br/>
-climbing a rock wall, experimenting with new recipes, or curled up<br/>
+climbing a rock wall, exploring with my dog Luna, or curled up<br/>
 with good book and a mug of chai tea.